 As was mentioned earlier, solar shingles are gaining traction nowadays.
 And the primary reason for that is because of the Tesla Solar Roof, a product announced by Tesla back in October 2016 and first released in 2018.

-Moreover, Tesla reported that their Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
-With these four designs, Tesla will be able to make progress into both the solar industry and roofing industry and offer competitive advantages for both.
+Moreover, Tesla reported that its Solar Roof is made of quartz and that it is offered in four designs: Tuscan glass tile, slate glass tile, textured glass tile, and smooth glass tile.
+With these four designs, Tesla will be able to make progress in both the solar industry and the roofing industry and offer competitive advantages for both.